Tencent/puerts/doc/unity/en/tutorial/unity-editor-assistant.md

 #### Q: Does it support multiple simultaneous client connections?

 Yes.
-Each SSE connection creates an independent session.
+Each connection creates an independent session (managed via the `Mcp-Session-Id` header).
 Multiple AI clients can connect and interact simultaneously.